SadRobotChannel/af/index.md

 <p> </p>
 **What is your experience with faucet sites?
 Are there tips you can share?**

 We'd love for you to write a blog-like article about your experience, where you can use your referral IDs for the faucets you write about.
-Check out the currently ongoing March's Faucet Article Contest and submit your article to CryptoPayoff@gmail.com email.
+Check out the currently ongoing <a href="/march-article-contest.html">March's Faucet Article Contest</a> and submit your article to CryptoPayoff@gmail.com email.

 ---
 #### Social